humhub/documentation/docs/develop/stream.md

 #### View context

-The appearance of a stream entry may differentiate depending on the view context.
+The appearance of a stream entry may differentiate depending on a view context configuration.
 Wall entries on the dashboard for example include further information about the container the content is assigned to.
 Posts in the detail view display the whole content without the use of a collapsed read-more section.
 The default streams support the following view contexts: